| September 28, 1996 Knight Ridder/Tribune News Service

 pressured Netanyahu to open the Western Wall tunnel after

+his victory in May.
 At first, the sources said, Netanyahu resisted.
 But the

 yeshiva supporters, who enlisted Mayor Olmert's help, argued